drivendataorg/open-ai-caribbean/README.md

 ## What's in this Repository
-This repository contains code volunteered from leading competitors in the [Open AI Caribbean Challenge: Mapping Disaster Risk from Aerial Imagery](https://github.com/drivendataorg/open-ai-caribbean) DrivenData challenge.
+This repository contains code provided by leading competitors in the [Open AI Caribbean Challenge: Mapping Disaster Risk from Aerial Imagery](https://www.drivendata.org/competitions/58/disaster-response-roof-type/) DrivenData challenge.

 #### Winning code for other DrivenData competitions is available in the [competition-winners repository](https://github.com/drivendataorg/competition-winners).